allegheny-college-infm-350-spr-2023/course-materials/CODE_OF_CONDUCT.md

 |B+                 |✓               |3                  |6 |9 |3                |✓            |
 |B                  |✓               |3                  |6 |9 |9                 |✓            |

+#### A note about assignment types

+##### Letters

+Letters are entries on our [course discussion board](https://github.com/allegheny-college-infm-350-spr-2023/course-discussions/discussions) which _tag_ writers by GitHub user name and respond to _all of that author's completed prompts_ for a given week.

+##### Prompts

+The texts _and_ code which generate the texts that respond to a given week's technical requirements/challenges.
+These are included in each assignment.

+##### Required

+Completing work to which you are _assigned in the [schedule](https://chompe.rs/350-schedule)_ cover this category.
+If you finish the work for our review either for:

+* `Workshop`: Friday
+* `Letters`: Sunday

+this requirement should take care of itself.

+##### Additional

+This criteria contemplates _doing more_ than what is assigned.
+Here, you would need to complete either:

+* additional tagged (using an author's GitHub username) letters about a writer's work for a given week
+* completing generators or machines for a given week's prompt _even if you are not assigned to be discussed_ during that week

 ### Grades lower than the `Basic Grade`

 ### `Incomplete` assignments